Woman and child killed in Reynoldsburg fire

 Firefighters were called to the scene of a reported fire at a home on Anne Court, which is off of Lancaster Avenue in Reynoldsburg, around 3:40 a.m.

-Officials from Jerome Township Fire Department confirmed that a 30-year-old woman and her 7-year-old son were pronounced dead at the scene.
+Firefighters with Truro Township confirmed that a 30-year-old woman and her 7-year-old son were pronounced dead at the scene.
 Two other children were inside the home at the time of the fire but were able to get out safely.